 "Subtle romanticism" with a "distinctive, swinging touch" are words that come to mind when describing jazz pianist Gaea Schell.
 Accomplished and versatile, she - as drummer Albert 'Tootie' Heath says, "plays the heck out of the piano with them small hands".

-Known among her peers for swinging every note, subtle phrasing, and honest lyrical writing, this West Coast-based pianist/composer/vocalist (and flutist) is a native of western Canada
+Known among her peers for swinging every note, subtle phrasing, and honest lyrical writing, this West Coast-based pianist/composer/vocalist (also flutist) is a native of western Canada

 where she grew up playing music from an early

 checking out Oscar Peterson, Wynton Kelly and Bill

 Evans records in the school library, this inspired a move east and subsequent graduation from the jazz program at acclaimed McGill University in Montreal.